Statistics Updated June 2, 2020.

 How can I prevent COVID-19?

-Because there is presently no vaccine to prevent COVID-19, the CDC is recommending standard precautions to avoid the spread of COVID-19, such as washing hands with soap and water for at least 20 seconds, or if soap is not available, using hand sanitizer with at least 60% alcohol; avoiding close contact with people who are sick; avoiding touching your eyes, nose, and mouth with unwashed hands; staying at home when you are sick; and disinfecting frequently touched objects and surfaces.
+Because there is presently no vaccine to prevent COVID-19, the CDC is recommending standard precautions to avoid the spread of COVID-19, such as washing hands with soap and water for at least 20 seconds, or if soap is not available, using hand sanitizer with at least 60% alcohol; avoiding close contact with people who are sick; avoiding touching your eyes, nose, and mouth with unwashed hands; staying at home when you are sick; practicing social distancing (keep 6 feet between you and other people when possible); covering your mouth and nose with a cloth face cover when around others; and disinfecting frequently touched objects and surfaces.

 What is the current situation in the United States?

 Different parts of the country are seeing different levels of COVID-19 activity.
-The United States nationally is in the acceleration phase of the pandemic.
 All 50 states have reported cases of COVID-19 to the CDC.
+For current information concerning Florida, visit the Florida Department of Health website.

 What obligations do U.S. employers have to protect their workers from COVID-19?